-Monica supported the production because of her affection for Our Mutual Friend and also her long association with Ian Rickson who was artistic director of the Royal Court Theatre when she founded the American Friends of the Royal Court Theatre in the US.
+Monica supported the production because of her affection for Our Mutual Friend and also her long association with Ian Rickson, who was artistic director of the Royal Court Theatre when she founded the American Friends of the Royal Court Theatre in the US in 1998.

 Watch London Tide on National Theatre Home, now streaming.